 Crane serves on the board of directors of the National Coalition on Health Care.
 In 2016, he received the prestigious Mathies Award for Vision and Excellence in Health Care Leadership.
 Crane received his BA from the University of California, Berkeley and his JD from Loyola University of Los Angeles.

-Brian Conner is a partner in Moss Adams Hospitals Practice.
-He’s practiced public accounting since 1993, providing audit, tax, and consulting services to integrated health systems, hospitals, ancillary providers, mental and convalescent health facilities, and medical groups.
-He has extensive experience in providing advice and counsel in areas of audits, financial reporting, and tax-exempt financings.
-He performs technical reviews for other health care clients in the firm and has served as an instructor and lecturer for the firm’s Health Care Group.
+Brian Conner is at Partner at Moss Adams and National Practice Leader for the Hospitals Practice.
+He has practiced public accounting since 1993, providing audit, tax, and consulting services to integrated health systems, hospitals, ancillary providers, mental and convalescent health facilities, and medical groups.
+He is a member of the firm’s Executive Committee.
+He also performs technical reviews for health care clients in the firm and has served as an instructor and lecturer for the firm’s Health Care Group.

 Eric Klein is a partner and team leader of Sheppard Mullin's national health care practice.
 He focuses his practice on the health care, technology, and related industries.
 Known in the business community for his creative solutions and deal-making ability, he uses industry knowledge, entrepreneurial solutions, sophisticated negotiation skills, and effective legal process to meet the complex business and legal needs of established and emerging companies.

 He’s advised on more than 60% of all major managed care physician group transactions in the Western United States in the past five years.
 He represents physician groups, hospitals, health plans, ancillary service providers, and private equity and strategic investors.
 He works with publicly traded and privately held companies and advises for-profit and not-for-profit clients on mergers and acquisitions (M&A), strategic alliances and joint ventures, operational and contracting matters, strategic planning, health maintenance organization (HMO) licensing and compliance, regulatory matters, and IT transactions.